 This episode contains examples of:

-Even Evil Has Standards: Burns might have selfishly cancelled his employees' health care but he still felt the need to warn a female coworker that her new boyfriend is a married man.
+- Even Evil Has Standards: Burns might have selfishly cancelled his employees' health care but he still felt the need to warn a female coworker that her new boyfriend is a married man.

-Evil Counterpart: What Ned deems his Canadian counterpart to be after the latter offers him a joint (even though, in Real Life, having non-medicinal marijuana is illegal in Canada.
-However, unlike most U.S. states and a majority of places overseas, if you get busted on possession of marijuana charges in Canada, you don't get jailtime for it).Ned: They warned me Satan would be attractive.
+- Evil Counterpart: What Ned deems his Canadian counterpart to be after the latter offers him a joint (even though, in Real Life, having non-medicinal marijuana is illegal in Canada.
+However, unlike most U.S. states and a majority of places overseas, if you get busted on possession of marijuana charges in Canada, you are fined rather than getting jailtime for it).Ned: They warned me Satan would be attractive.

-Exact Words: At the end of the episode, Burns said he'll restore the plant's health care program to all his "full-time employees".
+- Exact Words: At the end of the episode, Burns said he'll restore the plant's health care program to all his "full-time employees".
 Cut to the next scene with Homer informing Marge he's now a "freelance consultant".

-Mistaken for Terrorist: Apu when the guys try go get out of Canada with the drugs.
+- Mistaken for Terrorist: Apu when the guys try go get out of Canada with the drugs.
 He puts a towel around his head (resembling a turban) and spills hot coffee on his lap, making him let out a scream that sounds like a battle cry.

-Mr. Burns' plane is called the "Plywood Pelican", a parody of Howard Hughes' "Spruce Goose" (which was also parodied on the season five episode "$pringfield: or, How I Learned to Stop Worrying and Love Legalized Gambling" during the subplot of Mr. Burns becoming more and more like Howard Hughes in his later years).
+- Mr. Burns' plane is called the "Plywood Pelican", a parody of Howard Hughes' "Spruce Goose" (which was also parodied on the season five episode "$pringfield: or, How I Learned to Stop Worrying and Love Legalized Gambling" during the subplot of Mr. Burns becoming more and more like Howard Hughes in his later years).

-The Canadian drugstore Homer and his friends go to is called "Dudley Do-Drugs".
+- The Canadian drugstore Homer and his friends go to is called "Dudley Do-Drugs".

-During Ned and Apu's argument over religion, Ned sarcastically quips "Why don't you just call out for Hawkman?" after Apu cries to Shiva for help.
+- During Ned and Apu's argument over religion, Ned sarcastically quips "Why don't you just call out for Hawkman?" after Apu cries to Shiva for help.